IliaOzhmegov/ozhmegov.com/pages/about.md

 Welcome to my blog!

-My name is Ilia Ozhmegov, and I am a data science enthusiast and practitioner.
-I hold a Master's degree in Data Science and have over 5 years of experience.
+My name is Ilia Ozhmegov, and I am a data enthusiast and practitioner.
+I hold a Master's degree in Data Science and have over 5 years of experience in Data and SWE fields working in different domains starting from finance and ending up with robotics.

 <!-- ![alt text](/images/me.jpeg "Title") -->

 In addition to my work in data science and machine learning, I am also interested in data engineering and software engineering.
-I have experience with programming languages such as Rust, C++, and Python, and I enjoy exploring new technologies and frameworks.
+I have over 7 years of experience with programming languages such as Rust, C++, and Python, and I enjoy exploring new technologies and frameworks.

-One area of particular interest to me is distributed technologies such as Apache Spark and Apache Kafka.
-I believe that these tools can be used to build powerful data pipelines and enable real-time data processing at scale.
+One area of particular interest to me are distributed technologies such as Apache Spark and Apache Kafka.
+From my experience as Data And Analytics Engineer I have gained an empirical evidence of how these tools are crucial in meeting data needs of businesses.

 When I'm not working on data-related projects or writing blog posts, you can find me cycling on my bike, travelling to new places, or mastering new skills.